Themefic-Team/tourfic/readme.txt

 <hr>

-### Features:

-Tourfic was built to help you with your tour booking needs.
-It comes with a lot of features that will help you manage your hotels and resorts easily.
-Here are the most important features of Tourfic:

-= Add Tour Plans/Hotels/Resorts =

- Tourfic is developed focusing to create a travel agency website easily.
-So, you can add your own tour plan or hotel or resorts through this plugin and have your customer book it.
-You can add rooms, Gallery, Location, FAQs and Terms & Conditions.

-= Autocomplete search & Auto Suggestions =

-Whenever user types a destination on search, they will see autocomplete suggestions.

-= Multiple layout =

-Search result page has two built-in Preview layouts.
-List View and Grid View.

-= WooCommerce Support =

-Tourfic is fully powered by WooCommerce.
-You can easily manage all your online Booking system along with order system and any payment of WooCommerce.
-Allow visitors to register account and booking online.

-= Option Panel =

-Tourfic has built in easy-to-use option panel.
-You can add or remove any options from this panel.
-You can change post type slug, select search result page, add custom css through this panel.

-= Shortcode Support =

-Tourfic comes up with built-in awesome shortcode.
-With these, you can easily add it's features anywhere on the website you want.
-Check the shortcode section to find out more.

-= Other Features: =

-* **Unlimited Tours/Hotels:** You can create unlimited Tours/Hotels with Tourfic.

-* **Image Lightbox:** Image Lightbox on Single Tour page.

-* **Widget Support:** Tourfic comes up with built-in awesome widgets.
-With these, you can easily add it's features anywhere on the website through widget.

-* **Responsive and Touch Compatibility** : Tourfic is fully responsive and also supports touch on mobile devices.

-* **Awesome UI:** Easy and clean user interface

-* **Lightweight:** The plugin is so lightweight that it wonÃ¢â‚¬â„¢t impact much on your speed.

-* **Speed optimized:** Compatible with any lazy load plugins.
-It also works with WEBP images.

-* **SEO Friendly:** Support WP Image alt as image alt and title.

-* More Features Coming Soon...

 > <strong><a href="https://tourfic.com" target="_blank">Check out the demo</a></strong>

 <strong>Premium Support</strong>

 We provide full support on the WordPress.org forums.
 In addition, please feel free to post questions or bug reports through our <a href="https://www.facebook.com/groups/tourfic/" target="_blank">Facebook group</a> or <a href="https://themefic.com/contact/" target="_blank">Our Website</a>.
+However, please note that, for free version’s support/replies, there can be delays upto 24-48 hours.
+So, if you need urgent support, we recommend purchasing <a href="https://tourfic.com/pricing">Pro Version</a>.

 <strong>Privacy Policy : </strong>

-This plugin doesnâ€™t collect/store any user related information.
+This plugin doesn’t collect/store any user related information.

 <strong>Credits</strong>